Free TV Tickets For Judge Judy

 Who knew that Amy Schumer loves Judge Judy?
 In May 2017, Amy Schumer, who wrote and made her film debut in a starring role in the movie Trainwreck, was able to swing tickets from Gary Rosen to the Judge Judy show, despite that the show only allows paid actors to appear in the audience.
 Amy and her sister, Kim Caramele went to the show and was taped being in the audience during a case, had some fun in the Judge’s chair and went backstage to meet Judge Judy where Amy thanked the Judge for sentencing her sister to fifty lashes for insubordination.

-Judge Judy Pretends to be Taped in NYC, but is Actually Taped In Los Angeles:
+Judge Judy Pretends to be Taped in NYC, but the show is Actually Taped In Los Angeles:

 Judge Judy Sheindlin has lived in New York City for most of her life and her show Judge Judy was previously taped in Midtown Manhattan until 2001, when production of her show was moved to Los Angeles, CA. Judge Judy has now become the highest paid legal person in America, as she rakes in over $50 Million a year on CBS and can now afford a number of residences across the country including a luxury penthouse apartment in New York City, a horse farm in Connecticut, a beach mansion in Naples Florida and a mountain ski retreat in Wyoming.
 For many years, the Judge has commuted to Los Angeles (every other week for four days/week) to tape episodes of Judge Judy, but after ten years of flying on her own G5 Lear jet to Los Angeles, she became frustrated with her commute and just went ahead and bought a $10.7 million condominium in the Los Angeles suburb of Beverly Hills in 2010, where she now stays during her filming season, which now runs for 8 weeks, four times a year.
 She recently sold her back-catalog of Judge Judy TV shows to CBS for just under $100 Million, which now makes her the highest paid lawyer/judge in US history.